EGI-Federation/documentation/content/en/users/cloud-compute/auth/_index.md

 Pre-existing VOs of EGI can be also used on IaaS cloud providers.
 Consult with your VO manager or browse the existing VOs at the [EGI Operations Portal](https://operations-portal.egi.eu/vo/).
 Joining these VOs may require a personal X.509 certificate.
-For getting such certificate, the easiest option is to get an 'eScience Personal' certificate online from the Terena Certificate Service CA. [Check the countries where this is available](https://www.terena.org/activities/tcs/participants.html).
+For getting this certificate, the easiest option is to get an 'eScience Personal' certificate online from the Terena Certificate Service CA. [Check the countries where this is available](https://www.terena.org/activities/tcs/participants.html).